-Swirl in lukewarm water with a gentle liquid detergent (“no-rinse” detergents are not advised, and do not use detergents that hold lanolin, both can cause colors to bleed).
+Swirl in lukewarm water with a gentle liquid detergent (“no-rinse” detergents are not advised, and do not use detergents that hold lanolin or olive oil, both can cause colors to bleed).
 Rinse gently in clean water, same temperature as the previous bath, and do not use running water.
 Squeeze and press water out without wringing.
 Fold your wrap between towels and roll up.
 Press the roll to remove excess water.
 Dry flat in the shade.
 Iron on wool or silk setting.

 Zeitgeist Baby Carriers